-With the large drive in account origination towards digitisation and automation, in our experience much focus has been on bedding down omni-channel capability.
-But the real unsung hero of an originations’ project is the API hub.
-In this blog I unpack API hubs and APIs available in originations.
+With the large drive in account origination towards digitisation and automation, web services have become increasingly critical in the originations’ process.
+To enable web services, ideally lenders should look to adopting an API hub.
+In this blog, we unpack API hubs and APIs available in originations.

 As much as 2/3rds of the cost of an originations’ project can come from integration.
 Reducing integration cost is critical.
 The use of an API hub provides the opportunity to do just that.

 To find out more about Principa’s API hub, BridgeSmart, featuring over forty APIs, get in touch with us.

 Without an API hub, for each API service, integration needs to be built with the loans origination system and the API service.
 With the use of the API hub, integration with the loans origination system is built once.
 As well as this, the API hub should be enabled with a variety of common features required of APIs.

 Apart from enabling the service call, deploying service credentials and mapping the input and output data, the API hub should be equipped with other features too.
 Some of the features to look out for include the following:

 - SOAP/Rest – ability to manage both SOAP or Rest APIs receiving XML and JSON object types.